Azure/GuestProxyAgent/README.md

 ## Compatibility

 eBPF is available in Linux kernels 5.15+ and on Windows VMs with [eBPF-for-Windows](https://github.com/microsoft/ebpf-for-windows).
-The design is not dependent on any modern security hardware, but its can be further enhanced by hardware like vTPM when available.
+The design is not dependent on any modern security hardware, but it can be further enhanced by hardware like vTPM when available.

 This project supports Azure VMs running: